umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/index.md

 Umbraco Deploy On-Premises also ships with a Powershell script, that when executed will call the endpoint, which will write the file, and which will trigger the extraction.

-So whilst it may be possible to have the CI/CD step directly write the file or call the endpoint, so long as the build too used supports running Powershell scripts this is the method we’d recommend, as it has some necessary error checking and retry logic built-in.
+So while it may be possible to have the CI/CD step directly write the file or call the endpoint, so long as the build used supports running Powershell scripts this is the method we’d recommend, as it has some necessary error checking and retry logic built-in.

 ## [Setting up CI/CD pipeline with Github Actions](ci-cd-github-actions.md)